 Born in Cambridge, England, Jacqueline Walters is a fine art photographer based in San Francisco.
 Through a passion for expatriate literature from Paris of the 20s and 30s, she discovered the world of photography.
 One passion turned into another as her world of words became a world of images.
 Thus, began her journey from the textual to the visual, from one form of story-telling to another.
-She allowed herself to be led in unexpected directions and discovered that photography is about seeing, being patient, and being forever humbled.
+In the process, she discovered that photography is about finding the story she had to tell.
+Above all, it is about seeing, being patient, and being forever humbled.

 Since 2009 her work has been exhibited in San Francisco, CA at Corden|Potts Gallery, and the Rayko Photo Center; in Oregon at LightBox Photographic Gallery; in New York at SOHO Photo Gallery; in Texas at A Smith Gallery, as well as many other galleries around the United States, and internationally at the Complesso Monumentale del San Giovanni, Catanzaro, Italy, and The 11th Shanghai International Photographic Festival: Invitation Exhibition, Shanghai, China.
 Her work has been published in SHOTS magazine, Black & White Magazine, and the online edition of All About Photo.com.
 Jacqueline’s work is part of private collections nationally and internationally.
 In addition, She was a finalist in the Critical Mass, Photolucida International Competition in 2009, 2012 and 2014.